-

 What public-facing documentation must a buyer produce in connection with the acquisition of a listed company?

-The following public-facing documentation must be prepared by the buyer in connection with the acquisition of a listed company in the Netherlands:
+The following public-facing documentation must be prepared by an offeror in connection with the acquisition of a listed company in the Netherlands:

 - the offer memorandum, which must be approved by the AFM before its publication and must contain all relevant information that is important for a reasonably informed and diligent person to form a responsible judgment about the public offer.
-This information includes (i) the offer price; (ii) the minimum acceptance threshold; (iii) the offer period and the manner in which shareholders can tender their shares; (iv) the strategic rationale for the offer; and (v) any other conditions on which the bidder’s obligation to declare the offer unconditional depends; and
+This information includes (i) the offer price, (ii) the minimum acceptance threshold, (iii) the offer period and the manner in which shareholders can tender their shares, (iv) the strategic rationale for the offer, and (v) any other conditions on which the offeror’s obligation to declare the offer unconditional depends; and

 -